pascalstockert/pascalstockert/README.md

 ## Hiya!

-I'm Pascal - former CS student, working as a fullstack web developer, currently pursuing my Bachelor's in Webdesign and -development.
+I'm Pascal - currently working as a web developer and<br>
+pursuing my Bachelor's in Webdesign and -development.

-Learn more about me @ [pasu.me](https://pasu.me)
+CV and other things @ [pasu.me](https://pasu.me)